2023 Most Popular Biological & Biomedical Sciences Master's Degree Schools in Virginia

 The following schools top our list of the Most Popular Biological & Biomedical Sciences Master's Degree Colleges.

 Our 2023 rankings named Liberty University the most popular school in Virginia for biological and biomedical sciences students working on their master’s degree.
-Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a fairly large student population.
+Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.

 Women make up 60% of the biological and biomedical sciences majors at the school.

-The in-demand master’s degree programs at Bluefield College helped the school earn the #2 place on this year’s ranking of the most popular biological and biomedical sciences schools in Virginia.
+Out of the 13 schools in Virginia that were part of this year’s ranking, Bluefield College landed the # 2 spot on the list.
 Located in the distant town of Bluefield, Bluefield College is a private not-for-profit school with a fairly small student population.

 Women make up 67% of the biological and biomedical sciences majors at the school.

-Full Biological & Biomedical Sciences at Bluefield College Report
+Read full report on Biological & Biomedical Sciences at Bluefield College

-A rank of #3 on this year’s list means George Mason University is a great place for biological and biomedical sciences students working on their master’s degree.
-Located in the suburb of Fairfax, GMU is a public school with a very large student population.
+Out of the 13 schools in Virginia that were part of this year’s ranking, George Mason University landed the # 3 spot on the list.
+Located in the large suburb of Fairfax, GMU is a public college with a very large student population.

 Of the 68 students majoring in biological and biomedical sciences at GMU, 35% are male and 65% are female.